In this blog, we are discussing 5 ways of introducing AI in business use cases to make them efficient.

 Businesses have no relevance without customers, therefore, customer service is a key function for every business.
 Customers are increasingly demanding better services, moreover, businesses face cost pressure.
-It’s not easy to provide great customer service, however, AI can help with responding effectively to customer requests.
+It’s not easy to provide great customer experience, however, AI can help with responding effectively to customer requests.

 Challenges facing customer service teams:

 - Failure to set expectations;

 - Too many tickets;